Josh's New Years Bubbles Crash Course

 For 2025, my New Year’s resolution was to eat more breadcrumbs.
 Because what could possibly make a dish taste better than a sprinkle of garlicky, crunchy breadcrumbs?
 Caesar salad?
 Spaghetti aglio e olio?
 Yes.

 For 2026, I’m moving on to bubbles.
 None of us are drinking enough bubbles.
-Yes, this is a perfect moment to talk about bubbles as we ring in the new year, yes, a great way to remind you that all sparkling wine is 10% off today, but after this weekend, KEEP DRINKING BUBBLES.
+Yes, this is a perfect moment to talk about bubbles as we ring in the new year, yes, a great way to remind you that all sparkling wine is 10% off from 12/27-12/31, but after this week, KEEP DRINKING BUBBLES.
 Open a bottle of champagne with your book club on a Tuesday.
 Order a glass of prosecco at a restaurant.
 Because you can.
 If you’d drink a glass of wine, why not drink a glass of sparkling wine?

 So what am I drinking this New Year’s Eve?
 Bubbles, duh!
-This year, I’m taking home a bottle of Brundlemayer Brut Rosé from Austria, a wine I was lucky enough to taste while taking in the scenery at the winery’s stunning rooftop this past spring.
+This year, I’m taking home a bottle of Brundlmayer Brut Rosé from Austria, a wine I was lucky enough to taste while taking in the scenery at the winery’s stunning rooftop this past spring.
 For New Year’s Eve, I’m looking for a special bottle that brings back happy memories and makes the night feel special.
 At $65.99 a bottle, this isn’t an everyday bottle for me, it’s a special occasion bottle fit for a sparkly midnight toast.

 We asked a few of our friends on the wine team which bubbles they’re drinking this NYE, here’s what they said: